Masta Ace

-Duval Clear (born December 4, 1966), known better by his stage name Masta Ace, is an American rapper and record producer from New York City.
-He appeared on the classic 1988 Juice Crew posse cut "The Symphony".
-He is noted for his distinct voice and rapping proficiency, and has influenced several MCs.
+Duval Clear (born December 4, 1966), better known by his stage name Masta Ace, is an American rapper and record producer from New York City.
+A lead member of Mr. Magic's hip hop collective Juice Crew, he is best known for his guest appearance alongside Kool G Rap, Craig G and Big Daddy Kane on the group's 1988 posse cut "The Symphony".
+He is noted for his distinct voice and rapping proficiency.

 Biography

 1988–1994

 Clear graduated from the University of Rhode Island in 1988, after meeting Marley Marl in 1987 during his summer break.
 Ace made his recording debut on the Juice Crew posse-cut "The Symphony", along with fellow Juice Crew members Craig G, Kool G Rap and Big Daddy Kane, released on Marley Marl's In Control album.
 The album also featured two additional Ace tracks, "Keep Your Eyes on the Prize" and "Simon Says".

 In 1989, he released his first solo single, "Together" b/w "Letter to the Better".
 A year later, his debut album, Take a Look Around, was released through Marl's Cold Chillin' label, featuring production from Marl and DJ Mister Cee.
 The album featured two minor hit singles in "Music Man" and "Me & The Biz", the latter track including Ace impersonating Biz Markie who did not reach the studio for the planned duet.

 In the years following his debut, Ace developed bitter feelings toward the commercial state of hip hop music and the prominence of Gangsta rap.
 Released in 1993, SlaughtaHouse saw Ace express these feelings through a loose concept of the album lampooning a Gangsta rap persona that Ace portrayed as cartoonish and inauthentic.
 The album featured Ace's new crew, Masta Ace Incorporated, which included members Eyceurokk, Lord Digga, Paula Perry and R&B vocalist Leschea.
 The singles "SlaughtaHouse", "Saturday Nite Live", "Style Wars" and "Jeep Ass Niguh" were taken from the album.
-A remix of the latter - titled "Born to Roll" - became a crossover single in 1994, peaking at No. 23 on the Billboard Hot 100 chart.
+A remix of the latter – titled "Born to Roll" – became a crossover single in 1994, peaking at No. 23 on the Billboard Hot 100 chart.
 In the same year, Ace became a member of a temporary crew Crooklyn Dodgers, formed for the release of Spike Lee's movie, Crooklyn, along with MCs Special Ed and Buckshot of Black Moon, and recorded the title track of the album soundtrack.
 The song became Ace's second Hot 100 hit in 1994, peaking at No. 60 on the chart.